-A Quick Guide to Building a HiFi Sound System
+A Quick Guide To Building A HiFi Sound System

 Whether you have $2k or $200k to spend, buying a new stereo system can be a little daunting.
 Seemingly endless acronyms, formats, and connections separate you from your original goal of great sound.
-While The Sound Organisation encourages you to work with an experienced local dealer, your first inclination might be online research.
+While The Sound Organisation encourages you to work with an experienced local partner, your first inclination might be online research.
 This article is meant to help you weed through the ridiculous amount of (dis)information available on the Internet.

 We’ve offered you basic information on component selection and a method for wading through the muck and the mire.
 (Check back for more detailed posts about individual components, system assembly and optimization.)